XiaoTianFan/Handwriting-distinguishing-via-neural-network/README.md

 REQUIREMENTs

-All of the mentioned functions are fulfilled via Python and depend on multiple Python libraries In order to run this project, the following supports are necessitated:
+All of the mentioned functions are fulfilled via Python and depend on multiple Python libraries.

+In order to run this project, the following supports are necessitated:
 1. Python 3.6.X/3.7.X/3.8.X/3.9.X/...
 2. NVIDIA GPU with late released drive

    ----the performance can fluctuate widely depending on the GPU model you are using
 3. NVIDIA CUDA Toolkit

    ----make sure your CUDA and GPU drive is compatible in version
 4. Python libraries

    ----numpy

    ----scipy

    ----matplotlib

    to use GPU version, this lib is also required

    ----cupy

 If NVIDIA GPU and CUDA are temporarily unavailable to you, please use CPU-only version.